openlandmap/book/docs/012-compendium.md

 ### Species distribution and biodiversity maps

-**Global Biodiversity Information Facility** ([GBIF](http://data.gbif.org/)) provides access to global data showing the distribution of all flora and fauna species.
-The density maps are available only at resolution of 1 arcdegree (about 100 km).
+**[Global Biodiversity Information Facility (GBIF)](http://data.gbif.org/)** provides access to global data showing the distribution of all flora and fauna species.
+The density maps are available only at resolution of 1 arcdegree (about 100-km).
 Global maps of biodiversity measures for various groups of taxa (e.g. vascular plants, birds and mammals) can be browsed using the [Global Ecosystem Atlas](https://earthobservations.org/solutions/incubators/global-ecosystems-atlas).
 Similar type of maps can be browsed via the [UNEP's World Conservation Monitoring Centre](http://www.unep-wcmc.org/).